-A girl from your Unit has just approached you for a reference.
-She says she wants to apply for next summer's provincially sponsored trip.
+A girl from your unit has just approached you for a reference.
+She says she wants to apply for next summer's Provincially sponsored trip.
 You agree.

 A week later, you sit down with a cup of coffee to work on the reference.
-But now you aren't sure what to say or how much detail to go into.
+But you aren't sure what to say or how much detail to go into.
 What should you do?

-Writing a reference for a girl in your Unit, a girl you have camped with, or a fellow Guider, is a big responsibility.
-Whether the applicant is applying for an international trip, a volunteer position at a World Centre, or an interprovincial camping event, the selections committee for that event is relying on you to provide an accurate picture of the applicant.
+Writing a reference for a girl in your unit, a girl whom you have camped with, or a fellow Guider, is a big responsibility.
+When the applicant is applying for an international trip the selections committee is relying on you to provide an accurate picture of the applicant.
 The selections committee won't know the applicant's name or know what she looks like, but they will form a picture of her based in large part on your words.